rafa-leao/guessing_game/README.md

 # guessing_game

-I where on high school and I was bored.
+I were on high school and I was bored.

 So I just did this game (which every one learns when starts at programming) to pratice Js.